John Palfrey: Internet issues

 In his book Born Digital, Palfrey and co-author Urs Gasser argued that solutions to bad behavior online could combine parental oversight, public education, responsible behavior by corporations, and only use punitive laws as a last resort.
 Born Digital was described as "a landmark sociological study of today's early adults".
 The book was reviewed in the journal Science and the Washington Post.
 Reviewer Amanda Henry described the authors as "knowledgeable but never pedantic".
 Library Journal named Born Digital one of its top Science and Technology books for 2008, the only computer science book named to this list.
 According to one account, Palfrey urged his fellow Harvard Law School professor Lawrence Lessig to run for Congress.
 Palfrey was a member of a pro bono legal team that helped defend street artist Shepard Fairey in a "fair use" case involving an Associated Press photograph of Barack Obama in his Hope poster.

 Palfrey urged Congress to write legislation to discourage prominent Internet firms such as Google, Yahoo, Microsoft, and Cisco Systems from bending to pressure by foreign governments to censor web information or forcing them to reveal the identities of dissidents, as part of the Open Net Initiative.
 His work on how Internet usage can affect politics within democracies was cited as influential to the dissidents in Iran responsible for the Green Revolution.
 These references resulted in his being named by the Iranian government, along with colleague Ethan Zuckerman, as a so-called "conspirator" in the trials that took place in Iran in 2009 and 2010.
 Palfrey commented in the Boston Globe about how political campaigns in the United States were increasingly being carried out in cyberspace.

 In 2023, Palfrey highlights the challenges of defining derivative works in copyright law, particularly with AI's evolving role.
 He suggests that the legal interpretation may become more complex as AI advances.
 Palfrey also emphasizes the need to reevaluate Section 230 of the Communications Decency Act to address AI-driven deception.
 He advocates for a more comprehensive regulatory approach in line with international models.

+In 2025, Palfrey, together with Eszter Hargittai, published the book Wired Wisdom : How to age better online.

 BiblioTECH: Libraries and Democracy

-Palfrey emphasizes that while for-profit information sources like Google and Amazon are prevalent, they serve a different purpose—primarily profit rather than public access to knowledge.

-In his book, BiblioTech: Why Libraries Matter More Than Ever In An Age of Google, Palfrey describes it as a "love letter to libraries" and argues that they are essential to the 21st-century information landscape.
+Palfrey emphasizes that for-profit information sources like Google and Amazon serve a different purpose than increasing public access to knowledge, focusing primarily on profit.
+In his book, BiblioTech: Why Libraries Matter More Than Ever In An Age of Google, Palfrey cites the increasingly dominant "privatized interests" of technology companies, urging libraries and other entities to find "new ways to promote democratic access to information."
+He describes the book as a "love letter to libraries," arguing that they are essential to the 21st-century information landscape.

+In 2015, Inside Higher Ed columnist Barbara Fister reviewed the book, recommending that non-librarians read it.